data-meets-daylight/monarto-safari-monte-carlo/README.md

 ![Plot 3: Radar](/Outputs/plot3-radar.png)

-## Features

-### Feature 1
-**Policy testing framework**
-- Swap in different seat-reserve policies (and extend to more stops) without rewriting the simulation core
-- Parameters are easy to adjust from a single location in the code

-### Feature 2
-**Fair comparison via reproducible runs**
-- Each `run_id` uses the same random seed across policies so the “same day” is tested under different rules

-### Outputs
-The project produces three main visuals:
-1. **Exceedance Tail Curve** - probability a day is “this bad or worse” (severity score based on worst consecutive missed boardings)
-2. **Stacked Bar Chart (Bad Day P95)** - maximum consecutive “unable to board” runs by group size band (with 0s removed for clarity)
-3. **Radar Charts (Typical vs Bad Day)** - total downstream refused-boardings by stop to identify pinch points

 ## Dependencies
 - Python 3.x
 - numpy
 - pandas
 - matplotlib

-## How to Run
-1. Clone the repo
-2. Install dependencies
-3. Run the main script / notebook that:
-   - runs `runMonteCarlo()` for both policies
-   - generates summary tables
-   - saves plots to the `Outputs/` folder

 ## Additional Features
 Ideas already supported or simple to add: